Dunnett's test: History

-Multiple Comparisons Problem
+Multiple comparisons problem

 The multiple comparisons, multiplicity or multiple testing problem occurs when one considers a set of statistical inferences simultaneously or infers a subset of parameters selected based on the observed values.
 The major issue in any discussion of multiple-comparison procedures is the question of the probability of Type I errors.
 Most differences among alternative techniques result from different approaches to the question of how to control these errors.
 The problem is in part technical; but it is really much more a subjective question of how you want to define the error rate and how large you are willing to let the maximum possible error rate be.

 Dunnett's test are well known and widely used in multiple comparison procedure for simultaneously comparing, by interval estimation or hypothesis testing, all active treatments with a control when sampling from a distribution where the normality assumption is reasonable.
 Dunnett's test is designed to hold the family-wise error rate at or below $\alpha$ when performing multiple comparisons of treatment group with control.

 Uses of Dunnett’s test

 The original work on Multiple Comparisons problem was made by Tukey and Scheffé.
 Their method was a general one, which considered all kinds of pairwise comparisons.
 Tukey's and Scheffé's methods allow any number of comparisons among a set of sample means.
-On the other hand, Dunnett's test only compares one group with the others, addressing a special case of multiple comparisons problem — pairwise comparisons of multiple treatment groups with a single control group.
+On the other hand, Dunnett's test only compares one group with the others, addressing a special case of multiple comparisons problem—pairwise comparisons of multiple treatment groups with a single control group.
 In the general case, where we compare each of the pairs, we make $k(k-1)\big/2$ comparisons (where k is the number of groups), but in the treatment vs. controls case we will make only $(k-1)$ comparisons.
 If in the case of treatment and control groups we were to use the more general Tukey's and Scheffé's methods, they can result in unnecessarily wide confidence intervals.
 Dunnett's test takes into consideration the special structure of comparing treatment against control, yielding narrower confidence intervals.

 It is very common to use Dunnett's test in medical experiments, for example comparing blood count measurements on three groups of animals, one of which served as a control while the other two were treated with two different drugs.
 Another common use of this method is among agronomists: agronomists may want to study the effect of certain chemicals added to the soil on crop yield, so they will leave some plots untreated (control plots) and compare them to the plots where chemicals were added to the soil (treatment plots).